ejoliu/ejoliu.github.io/content/authors/admin/_index.md

 ## About Me

-Yijiang is currently a PhD student at NTU, his research interests include bioinformatics, data science and biostatistics.
+I’m currently a PhD student at NTU School of Chemistry, Chemical Engineering and Biotechnology (CCEB).
+My research focuses on bioinformatics, with a particular emphasis on the integrative analysis of multi-omics data to investigate health-related issues.
+In my free time, I like playing badminton and travelling.